John Charles Thomas

 John Charles Thomas (September 6, 1891 – December 13, 1960) was an American opera, operetta and concert baritone.

 Biography

-John Charles Thomas was born on September 6, 1891, in Meyersdale, Pennsylvania.
-He was the son of a Methodist minister of Welsh descent while his mother, of German immigrant stock, had been an amateur singer.
-After studying initially for a medical career, Thomas won a scholarship to the Peabody Institute in Baltimore in 1910.
+John Charles Thomas was born on September 6, 1891 in Meyersdale, Pennsylvania.
+His father was a Methodist minister of Welsh descent, while his mother - an amateur singer - was of German descent.
+After initially studying for a medical career, Thomas won a scholarship to the Peabody Institute in Baltimore in 1910.
 He remained there for two years, receiving vocal tuition from Adelin Fermin.

 In 1912, Thomas left the Peabody and toured briefly with a musical troupe.
-He then went to live in Manhattan, New York City, where he performed with a Gilbert and Sullivan operetta company before being contracted by the Shubert brothers to perform in the show The Peasant Girl, which opened in March 1913.
+He then moved to Manhattan, New York City, where he performed with a Gilbert and Sullivan operetta company before being contracted by the Shubert brothers to perform in the show The Peasant Girl, which opened in March 1913.
 For the next nine years, he starred in a series of hit Broadway musicals including Her Soldier Boy, Maytime, Naughty Marietta, and Apple Blossoms (with Fred and Adele Astaire).